 - Have a lot of rough roads or wanna hit the trail on your commute?
 Get a gravel bike or a mountain bike.
 If the trail is really rough a bike with suspension will help.

 - Serious hills to climb?
 Get an e-bike.
 Big long hills should no longer be an obstacle preventing you from riding a bike to and from your house.
 Get an e-bike and cruise up those big hills!
-Ride1Up & RadPowerBikes are some of the best value e-bikes, but you can likely find nicer pricier ones at your local bike shop or at Bikes Online.
+Ride1Up & RadPowerBikes are some of the best value e-bikes, but you can likely find nicer pricier ones at your local bike shop.